Federal Drug Manufacturing – 21 U.S.C. § 841

 However, if you are found guilty of manufacturing controlled substances in the certain quantities that are listed below, then you could receive a maximum sentence of 40 years, a fine up to $5 million for an individual, or up to $25 million if it was an organization:

-Methamphetamine – 5 grams or more, or 50 grams of substance containing meth
+- Methamphetamine – 5 grams or more, or 50 grams of a substance containing meth

-Phencyclidine (PCP) – 10 grams or more, or 100 grams of substance containing PCP
+- Phencyclidine (PCP) – 10 grams or more, or 100 grams of a substance containing PCP

 There are certain circumstances when the penalties for a federal drug manufacturing conviction could be increased.
 If a person dies after using the controlled substances, then you could receive a sentence of life in prison.